georgelyn/blazor-misc/README.md

 To run the application, you need to install [.NET](https://learn.microsoft.com/en-us/dotnet/core/install) (version 9.0).

-To run the application:
+To run the application, execute from the root directory:

 ```sh
 $ dotnet run # It compiles, intalls the dependencies and executes the project
 ```

 Alternatively you can use the command `watch`, which will "watch" for changes to apply them automatically.
-Although depending on what changes are made, with WASM apps it's not 100% reliable.
+Although depending on what changes are made, with WASM apps it's not 100% reliable so sometimes you’ll need to restart the application.
 ```sh
 $ dotnet watch
 ```